More proof of a broken airline industry

 Now, to be fair, Frontier is adding these fees by promising to reduce base fares by 12%, as the airline is aiming to become a fee-dependent airline like Spirit and Allegiant.

 But this is a slippery slope that foretells the big three airlines (American, Delta, United) doing the same – without reducing fares.
+Soon, the entire airline industry will follow suit.

 This is because the airline model is broken for passengers, and the airlines themselves give not one whit about it.
 Let me take a step back.
 The airlines don’t care as long as things go well in the short term, which is why you see airlines adding fees and, more importantly, consolidating to help the bottom line.